Open by Appointment

 Platinum Pros and Cons

-The most important characteristic in Platinum jewelry is Platinum’s resistance to metal loss caused by normal wear and tear.
-When metal is rubbed against another object, a little bit of that metal is rubbing off onto that surface.
-If the metal is Platinum, the amount lost is exponentially smaller than the metal lost in a Gold ring.
+The most important characteristic in Platinum jewelry is its resistance to metal loss caused by abrasion.
+Platinum is durable and has a high wear resistance.
+This is mostly due to its density relative to other metals as Platinum items have molecules that are packed much tighter within the same volume.
+When a metal is rubbed against or comes in contact with another object, a little bit of that metal is rubbing off.
+If the metal is Platinum, the amount lost is minimal as the abrasion tends to displace the metal, keeping it intact (albeit deformed at the micro level).
 This translates into Platinum rings lasting two or three times longer than their gold counterpart.
+Platinum's toughness allows it to absorb energy and deform without wearing away.

 Our 950 Platinum-Ruthenium blend is the best Platinum alloy for jewelry.
 It has the best combination of tensile strength and hardness amongst all Platinum blends.
-Tensile strength refers to the durability of the metal and hardness refers to the scratch resistance.
+These traits help keep the metal structure in shape and allow the durability of Platinum to sustain when being worn.

 More common alloys like 950 Platinum-Iridium are softer and tend to scratch and bend much easier.
-Manufacturers typically use this blend because it's easy to cast and work with, leading to lower costs.
-Often times, you'll see or hear of Platinum engagement rings that scratch or bend easily.
-These are most likely made of 950 Platinum-Iridium.
-We strongly recommend to avoid this alloy in your Platinum engagement ring as it'll lead to irreparable issues.
+Manufacturers typically use this blend because it's easy to cast and work with, leading to lower costs and less specialization in their processes.
+Some bench jewelers have an unfavorable opinion of Platinum as their only experience are the repeating problems that arise when the incorrect alloy is used.
+We strongly recommend to avoid making your engagement ring or wedding band in this blend as it will lead to irreparable issues.

 Pros